mppapad/Fedora-41-Post-Install-Guide/README.md

 ```
 dnf copr enable mrduarte/LenovoLegionLinux
 ```
-* Then install the Application using:
+* Then install the app using:
 ```
 sudo dnf install python-darkdetect dkms-LenovoLegionLinux
 ```